-Confusion regarding date labelling was indicated with only 32% aware the 'use by' date to be the best indicator of food safety whilst 40% believed it to be the 'best before end' date, and 16% believed all date labels to have the same meaning (see Figure 3).
+Confusion regarding date labelling was indicated with only 32% aware the 'use by' date to be the best indicator of food safety whilst 40% believed it to be the 'best before end' date, and 28% indicated they did not know or believed all date labels to have the same meaning (see Figure 3).

-Figure 3.
-Reported awareness of date labelling indicating food safety.
+Figure 3 reported awareness of date labelling indicating food safety.